 BUS 497A or BUS 497B Capstone (3)

 FIN 303 Financial Management (3)

 3. Upper Division Required Courses for the Option in Business Law (24 units)

-ECON 365 or 411 may be taken for 3 of the units (unless that course has already been taken to satisfy the Business Breadth Requirement).
+ECON 365 or 411 may be taken for 3 of the units.
 Students are encouraged to take an experiential-learning (service-learning or internship) course.
 One service-learning course or internship course in the college or University (from outside the department) may be taken for 3 of the units in the option with approval of the department chair.

 BLAW 391 Women and the Law (3)

 BLAW 409 Wills, Estates and Trusts (3)

 BLAW 430 Marketing Law (3)

 BLAW 485 Labor and Employment Law (3)

 BLAW 495 Advanced Topics in Business Law (3)